Join Us & Get Wine 101 Course 75% Off

 A short list of aromatic white wine varieties and their dominant aromas:

-• Albariño and Loureiro: Lime Blossom, Lemon, Grapefruit and Melon
+• Albariño and Loureiro: Lime Blossom, Lemon, Grapefruit, and Melon

-• Riesling: Jasmine, Lime, Honey and Green Apple
+• Riesling: Jasmine, Lime, Honey, and Green Apple

-• Gewürztraminer: Lychee, Rose, Pink Grapefruit and Tangerine
+• Gewürztraminer: Lychee, Rose, Pink Grapefruit, and Tangerine

-• Vidal Blanc: Jasmine, Melon, Grapefruit and Pineapple
+• Vidal Blanc: Jasmine, Melon, Grapefruit, and Pineapple

-• Muscat Blanc (aka Moscato): Orange Blossom, Mandarin Orange, Sweet Pear and Meyer Lemon
+• Muscat Blanc (aka Moscato): Orange Blossom, Mandarin Orange, Sweet Pear, and Meyer Lemon

 • Müller-Thurgau: Rose Water, White Peach, Geranium, and Pear

-• Muscat of Alexandria (aka Zibbibo): Orange Blossom, Rose, Tangerine and Peach
+• Muscat of Alexandria (aka Zibbibo): Orange Blossom, Rose, Tangerine, and Peach

-• Torrontés: Rose Petal, Geranium, Lemon Zest and Peach
+• Torrontés: Rose Petal, Geranium, Lemon Zest, and Peach

-• Cserszegi Füszeres: (chair-seg-ee Foo-sar-resh) A Hungarian variety.
-Rose, Elderflower, Peppermint and White Peach
+• Cserszegi Fűszeres: (chair-seg-ee foo-sar-resh) A Hungarian variety.
+Rose, Elderflower, Peppermint, and White Peach

 In case you were wondering, the styles that are almost always made in dry style are Torrontés and Albariño.